This article was updated on October 7, 2020 to reflect the realities of life during COVID-19.

 A pretty major component of Thanksgiving is to spend some quality time with your family and friends, relax, and eat some good food.
-But not everyone gets to go home for the holiday so if you’re staying in Halifax for Thanksgiving, round up a few of your friends for a nice night in and have your very own Friendsgiving.
+If you've been studying from home this term, you're lucky to be able to spend the time with those nearest and dearest to you.
+But not everyone gets to go home for the holiday, especially this year..
+So if you’re staying in Halifax or Truro for Thanksgiving, round up a few of your friends for a nice night in and have your very own Friendsgiving.

 Step 1: See who's available